 - Immune system disorders

-Dr. Shafrir works with patients to determine the underlying cause of your epileptic seizures and develops an individualized treatment plan based on his findings.
-He reviews your medical history, perform a comprehensive neurological examination and asks about your symptoms to determine if the seizures are due to epilepsy or another neurological condition.
+Dr. Latimer works with patients to determine the underlying cause of your epileptic seizures and develops an individualized treatment plan based on his findings.
+She reviews your medical history, perform a comprehensive neurological examination and asks about your symptoms to determine if the seizures are due to epilepsy or another neurological condition.

 What Happens During an Epileptic Seizure?

 Epileptic seizures are signs that the brain is experiencing some type of abnormality in electrical signals.
 This triggers the body to move in unpredictable ways, such as muscle spasms, convulsions, unusual sensations, changes in behavior, and unexplained emotions.
 Because many of these signs are subtle and imperceptible by a layperson, knowing when someone is having an epileptic seizure is crucial.